-- Overview: Eckert's farm has been a mainstay in Metro East for more than a century.
+- Overview: Eckert’s farm has been a mainstay in the Metro East for more than a century.
 It welcomes guests at its Belleville, Millstadt, and Grafton locations to find their own sweet treats in its pick-your-own orchards.
-Before you go, check which varieties of apples are ripe for picking on the Eckert's website.
+Before you go, check which varieties of apples are ripe for picking on the Eckert’s website.
 The Belleville farm often has an expansive selection of apples from which to choose.
-When the Millstadt location opens for picking this week, Jonathan apples will be available.
-Weekday field access starts at $3 for everyone 2 years old and up.
-Weekend access starts at $5.50 per person.
+Each location will be open for apple picking starting in the month of August.
+Weekday field access at Belleville and Grafton starts at $3 for everyone 2 years old and up.
+Weekend access starts at $5 per person.
 Kids under two are admitted free.

 - Hours: Fields are accessible from 9 a.m.–5 p.m. daily.